-Some people continue the habit of "pre-booking" partners for dances later
+Some people make a habit of "pre-booking" partners for dances later

 in the evening.
 Many people consider it rude to do so for the whole evening.